-Amended: July 21, 1988; November 2, 1993; July 26, 1996.
+History: November 18, 1981; Amended: July 21, 1988.
+Amended: Filed September 28, 1993; effective November 2, 1993.
+Amended: Filed June 21, 1996; effective July 26, 1996.

+335-13-4-.15 Cover.

-- 335-13-4-.15 Cover.
-Daily, weekly, or some other periodic cover shall be required at all landfill units, as determined by the Department. - (1) The suitability and volume of any soils for daily, intermediate and final cover requirements shall be determined by soil borings and analysis. - (2) Any proposal to use alternative cover systems shall be submitted to and approved by the Department prior to implementation. - (3) Alternative cover shall be approved by the Department in compliance with federal law and the USEPA rules for guidance to achieve a level of performance equal to or greater than earthen cover material.
+Daily, weekly, or some other periodic cover shall be required at all landfill units, as determined by the Department.

+- (1) The suitability and volume of any soils for daily, intermediate and final cover requirements shall be determined by soil borings and analysis. - (2) Any proposal to use alternative cover systems shall be submitted to and approved by the Department prior to implementation. - (3) Alternative cover shall be approved by the Department in compliance with federal law and the USEPA rules for guidance to achieve a level of performance equal to or greater than earthen cover material.